slavabez/be-dice-client/README.md

 This purpose of this project was to create an app from ground up to practice good development practices, continuous deployment, testing, docker and other workflows.
 Since React Hooks came out it's a good way for me to practice Hooks, as well as other managing global state with useReducer and useContext.

+Project is under MIT Licence, so do whatever you want with the code.

 ## Stack

 This is the front end part, the part the end user sees.
 It was bootstrapped using Facebook's Create React App and uses Socket.io to communicate to the back-end.